CCA-Public/digital-archives-manual/guides/stabilization.md

 Steps:

 * **Staff member who receives the transfer (typically Digital Archivist or the Collection Management team (GesCo))**
   * Notify GesCo and Digital Archivist, as appropriate
-  * Zip files and move zip file into a new folder in Processing if accession record has not yet been created.
+  * Send the transfer to the Digital Archives Technician
 * **GesCo: Create accession records**
-  * For exclusively born-digital accessions in the archives, create only a versement record (no versement objet or ARCH records).
+  * For exclusively born-digital accessions in the archives, create only a versement record (no versement objet or ARCH records) in TMS.
 Include a brief identifying note for the accession in "Description du contenu" (e.g. the name of the Dropbox folder)
   * *For Photo/P&D, create groupe or pièce records as usual*
+* **Digital archives technician**
+  * Download and save file to AP/CD folder on Shipping Space server
+  * Run a virus scan on the entire accession
+  * Verify the metadata, specifically the last date modified to make sure that nothing was modified during the transfer
+  * Zip the file if not zipped
 * **Digital Archivist: Ingest**
   * Add brief descriptive note about content to versement "Description du contenu"
   * Package content as an Archivematica SIP and ingest into Archivematica, following the [procedures for ingesting "raw" data](#rawingest).